 XMedius delivers a portfolio of voice & data communications solutions for every type of environment.
 Whether you run a purely on-premises environment, hybrid cloud, or are all-in on the cloud, your organization can take advantage of any, or all, XMedius solutions (note: XM Hospitality is currently only available on-premises).
 XMedius provides solutions for fax over IP, secure messaging, IVR, Unified Messaging, personal assistant, mobility functionality, outgoing notifications, and more.
 Our solutions are highly interoperable and can be integrated into virtually any existing IT environment to boost productivity while maintaining secure, compliant business practices.

-For organizations considering an all-in move to the cloud, XM Connect, XMedius’s Unified Communications solution, can add additional value by helping provide for a smooth transition.
-The interoperable and feature-rich nature of XM Connect delivers a unified communication solution that feels virtually identical on-premises and the cloud, limiting the need to train employees on new systems.
+For organizations considering an all-in move to the cloud, CX-E, XMedius’s Unified Communications solution, can add additional value by helping provide for a smooth transition.
+The interoperable and feature-rich nature of CX-E delivers a unified communication solution that feels virtually identical on-premises and the cloud, limiting the need to train employees on new systems.

 Leverage a versatile, flexible unified communications solution and learn how you can bring your on-premises communications to the cloud.
 XMedius has experts ready to assist you.